 Plenty of storage pockets, baskets, and pouches

 Somewhat difficult to steer in push cart mode

 Wherever it is you plan to camp, this stroller wagon can help get you there.
 Even allowed in some theme parks (although this is subject to change at any time, so you may wish to check current policies before heading out), the WagonBuddy has countless features for navigating any type of terrain in style.
 It can be pushed or pulled as well, according to your preference.
 And when not in use, your group will save plenty of space when you toss it in the RV, stash it in the trunk, or pull it along behind you as you stroll whatever path you choose.

 This wagon can be folded down in three simple steps to less than ten percent of its assembled size.
 The handle is 30 inches long, and the wagon can carry up to 120 pounds.

 Its stain-resistant material is an eye-catching blue, and its built-in basket lets you pack up anything from fishing lures to toys and sandwiches to maps and other trip gear.
-When you get home from camping, you can use it for trips to the park or stuff it full of soil, gloves, and plants for gardening around the yard.
+When you get home from camping, you can use it for trips to the park or stuff it full of soil, plants, or essential tools for gardening around the yard.

 Easy to clean

 Canopy stashes in rear pocket when not in use